Harley Quinn (DC Extended Universe): Capture and enlistment into Task Force X

 Now imprisoned in an electrified cage at Belle Reve Penitentiary, Harley regularly antagonizes and attacks the prison guards.
 Waller recruits Harley and several other incarcerated metahumans and criminals, including Deadshot (Will Smith), Captain Boomerang (Jai Courtney), Killer Croc (Adewale Akinnuoye-Agbaje), El Diablo (Jay Hernandez), and Slipknot (Adam Beach), into a task force called the Suicide Squad after the U.S. government reluctantly gives her permission.
-The squad is quickly put to use after one of Waller's intended recruits, Enchantress (Cara Delavigne), goes rogue, and are put under the command of Rick Flag (Joel Kinnaman) and his bodyguard, Katana (Karen Fukuhara).
+The squad is quickly put to use after one of Waller's intended recruits, Enchantress (Cara Delevingne), goes rogue, and are put under the command of Rick Flag (Joel Kinnaman) and his bodyguard, Katana (Karen Fukuhara).
 The squad's members do not get along at first and are reluctant to go along with orders until Slipknot is executed by a bomb planted in his neck for trying to escape.

 The Joker discovers Harley's predicament and blackmails a prison guard into revealing her location, in addition to forcing an A.R.G.U.S. scientist to disable her bomb.
-Meanwhile, Harley bonds with Deadshot and annoys Flag with her antics while fighting Enchantress' minions in Midway City.
+Meanwhile, Harley bonds with Deadshot and annoys Flag with her antics while fighting Enchantress's minions in Midway City.
 The Joker then arrives in a helicopter to rescue Harley, but one of Waller's guards shoots down the chopper.
 Harley jumps out of the aircraft before it crashes, leading to the Joker's apparent death.
-After Waller is captured by Enchantess' minions and Deadshot discovers the true reason for the mission, the squad realizes they must face Enchantress and her brother Incubus (Alain Chanoine) alone and head to a bar to drown their sorrows.
-Flag reveals that Enchantress' human alter ego, Dr. June Moon, was his girlfriend prior to being possessed, and frees the convicts, but they decide to help him after bonding over drinks.
+After Waller is captured by Enchantress's minions and Deadshot discovers the true reason for the mission, the squad realizes they must face Enchantress and her brother Incubus (Alain Chanoine) alone and head to a bar to drown their sorrows.
+Flag reveals that Enchantress's human alter ego, Dr. June Moon, was his girlfriend prior to being possessed, and frees the convicts, but they decide to help him after bonding over drinks.

 The squad locates Enchantress and Incubus at a partially flooded subway station.
 Killer Croc and several Navy SEALs plant a bomb underneath Incubus, while El Diablo sacrifices himself to detonate it, destroying Incubus.
 Enchantress defeats the remaining squad members and entices them to join her in exchange for granting them their deepest desires; Harley's desire is for the Joker to settle down and start a family with her.
-Harley feigns interest in order to get close enough to cut out Enchantress' heart with Katana's sword, then aids Deadshot and Flag in defeating Enchantress and freeing June.
+Harley feigns interest in order to get close enough to cut out Enchantress's heart with Katana's sword, then aids Deadshot and Flag in defeating Enchantress and freeing June.
 Waller rewards Harley with 10 years off her life sentence and an espresso machine.
 Shortly afterward, the Joker, who survived the crash, breaks into Belle Reve with his henchmen and frees Harley.